domoinc/domo-node-embed-filters/README.md

 2. Embed the card or dashboard using the 'Private' Embed option.

-3. In the root of the repository run yarn to install the necessary dependencies.
+3. In the base folder of the repository run yarn to install the necessary dependencies.
    ```
-   # cd programmatic-filtering-example-using-xhr-master
    # yarn
    ```

-4. Create a file in the root of the project named .env
+4. Create a file in the base folder of the project named .env

 5. Inside of this file add the following configuration settings but using your own values:
    ```